 Frog Venom Stick, Wrapped In Cornleaf, Matse from Peru (SKU 0937)

 Always fresh stock.
 Kambo venom is collected on a small bamboo stick and dried, then wrapped in corn leaf to protect its contents.
 The sticks we offer are all handmade by different tribesmen.
 Each Kambo stick is unique, but should contain enough venom for approximately 75-100 so-called "dots".
-The tribe we get the kambos from is the Matse`s, they live between Peru and Brazil in the Amazonian region.
+The tribe we get the kambos from is the Matse`s, living between Peru and Brazil in the Amazonian region.
 Our good friend gets the kambo from two communities that consist of about twenty families.
-The frogs are hunted at night because they sing at night.
 More detailed information below.

 Our Kambo sticks come from our trusted source who is in close contact with the Matzes people, who harvest the venom from the frogs.
 The venom is collected on a small bamboo stick and dried.
 The stick is wrapped in a sheet made of cornleaf to protect its contents.
 When you unwrap a Kambo stick, its surface contains the dried secretions of the Phyllomedusa bicolor.
 As the sticks are all handmade by different tribesmen, each Kambo stick is unique.

 Each Kambo stick comes with a wooden stick to burn the holes in the skin, a small bottle of Dragon's blood (Sangre de Drago) and a piece of Palo Santo incense wood.